deyran/pro-asp-net-mvc/chapter-16/03-generating-outgoing.md

 ´´´
 <a href="/Admin">This targets another controller</a>
 ´´´
+The URL generated was expressed as **/Admin** by the ActionLink method.
+This is because the routing system knows that the defined route uses the Index action method by default, omitting unnecessary segments.

 <!--
 # Chapter 16: Advanced routing features
 ## Generating outgoing URLs in Views